area9innovation/flow9/tools/dsl/wase/readme.md

 	store<i32, <offset>>(index, value)	// i32.store

 We could probably infer the type of value to decide exactly which type it is?

+## Declaring memory

+To reserve memory, use:

+	// Reserves one page of 64k
+	memory 1;

+	// Reserves and exports memory under the name "memory" export memory 1;

+	// Reserves and exports memory under the name "mymem" export "mymem" memory 1;

 ## Advanced concepts